vinfreecs/genga/docs/Collisions.rst

 This must be considered when using the data from the collision file or also directly within the code for further analysis.

 Using :literal:`Collision Precision < 1.0`, GENGA refines the collision time to :math:`\frac{(R_i + R_j) - r_{ij}}{R_i + R_j} < precision`,
-where :math:`r_{ij}` the separation between the two bodies, and :math:`R` the physical radius.
+where :math:`r_{ij}` the separation between the two bodies and :math:`R` the physical radius.
 In this way the reported coordinates from the collision slightly overlap.

   - :math:`precision` > 0: particles overlap slightly, :math:`r_{ij} < Ri + Rj`, :math:`r_{ij} > (Ri + Rj) \cdot (1 - precision)`

-Using a negative value for :literal:`Collision Precision < 1.0`, the reported coordinates at collision are not overlapping anymore.
+Using a negative value for :literal:`Collision Precision < 1.0`, the reported coordinates at collision are not overlapping, the distance between the two particles is slightly larger then the sum of the two radii.
   - :math:`precision` < 0: particles do not overlap, :math:`r_{ij} > Ri + Rj`, :math:`r_{ij} < (Ri + Rj) \cdot (1 + precision)`

 The precision should not be set smaller than :math:`1.0^{-10}`.